quicwg/base-drafts/draft-ietf-quic-transport.md

   describe rules for when and how different types of frames can be sent and the reactions that are expected when different types of frames are received.
-  Though these state machines are intended to be useful in implementing QUIC, these states aren't intended to constrain implementations.
+  Though these state machines are intended to be useful in implementing QUIC, these states are not intended to constrain implementations.
 An implementation can define a different state machine as long as its behavior is consistent with an implementation that implements these states.